jnz/udoom/README.md

 Development
 -----------

-Ported to the STM32F7xx by Jan Zwiener, using the DoomGeneric portable Doom code base.
+Ported to the STM32F7xx by Jan Zwiener, using Chocolate Doom code base.

               | |
      _   _  __| | ___   ___  _ __ ___